-The client, CBRE, identified that 20 Manvers Street required comprehensive refurbishment in order to reduce energy consumption and re-position the building within the marketplace.
+The client, CBRE, realised that 20 Manvers Street required comprehensive refurbishment to restore it’s original beauty, reduce energy consumption and re-position the building within the marketplace.

-The previous substandard office space has been refurbished into a highly desirable modern workplace.
-Increased glazing creates a light, airy open plan space with views out to the historic city centre location in Bath.
+The previous dated office area has been refurbished into light, airy, open plan workspace, with increased glazing offering views out to the historic city centre.

-The building has been designed to provide maximum flexibility in occupation, whilst the design and M&E layout provides a blank canvas for tenant fit out.
+The building layout has been designed to provide the occupiers with maximum flexibility, while the M&E layout offers a blank canvas for tenant fit out.

-In terms of sustainability, BREEAM Very Good and EPC B formed the basis of the Client Brief for sustainability.
+In terms of sustainability, BREEAM Very Good and EPC B formed the basis of the client’s brief.
 The project exceeded expectations by delivering an EPC A, making it one of the highest rated, non-new build development in CBRE’s portfolio.

-The entire building was let during the construction process, confirming the significant improvement the refurbishment provided.
+The building was successfully repositioned at the top end of the local commercial rental market and was fully let during the construction process, confirming the significant improvement the refurbishment provided.